sajjadGG/book-python/README.rst

 #######################################
-Python 3: from None to Machine Learning
+Python 3: From None to Machine Learning
 #######################################